tituslabumn/Pan-Cancer-Gene-Reports/README.md

 Ensure that you have the following installed/set on your system:
 * latest version of R (tested on versions > 3.6.x)
 * ensure that .libPaths are set to a writable directory prior to running PCGR if using R for the first time.
 * May require installation of certain parser libraries: XML, Curl, openssl.
+Additionally that latex is installed for making output PDFs:
   - On Ubuntu platforms: use "sudo apt-get install" to install the following libraries:
       - libxml2-dev
       - libcurl4-openssl-dev
       - openssl-dev
+      - texlive-full

 PCGR will install required R package dependencies (this may take a significant amount of time upon first run).
 Major packages/dependancies include:
 - RCurl
 - XML
+- xml2
 - cgdsr
 - BiocManager
 - rtracklayer